Learn to Hunt

 The popular lodge is an outstanding feature of the park.
 It is a beautiful setting for weddings, family reunions, holiday parties and business meetings.
 The lodge was built in the 1930s of limestone brought in from an eastern Iowa quarry and rough-cut hand-filled lumber.
 The lodge is available for rental on a reservation basis.
 The lodge may reserved online through the park reservation system.

 The shady campground is a popular place for a family "get-a-way."
-There are 23 campsites, including full hookups and electric hookups.
+The campground includes full hookups and electric hookups.
 The park has modern restrooms and an RV dump station.
 There are no shower facilities.
 The campsites are nestled among shade trees and have concrete pads, picnic tables and fireplaces.
 Advance campsite reservations can be booked through the park reservation system.
 30% of the campsites are available on a first-come, first-serve basis.

 Walnut Woods is open year-round and is perfect for cross-country skiing.
 There are approximately two and one-half miles of trails.

 River Activities( boating, fishing)

 The park is located right along the Raccoon River which offers great fishing and canoeing opportunities.
 You can fish from the river bank or put your boat in the water at the boat ramp located on the west end of the park.